-GRADE 12 elective 1⁄2 CR SEM PREREQUISITE: FAS09 and recommendation desiring admission into the art department of a college or university.
+GRADE 12 elective 1⁄2 CR SEM PREREQUISITE: FAS09 and recommendation

+This course is a portfolio preparation class for students desiring admission into the art department of a college or university.
 The student-artists work in a wide range of techniques and mediums, in order to exhibit their talents, abilities and individual styles, and complete the final two works.
 The resultant up-to-date portfolio will be of a quality that can be presented with confidence.
 The portfolio is usually comprised of fifteen to twenty works and is completed by the end of April.